rafaelcp/Super-Mega-Engine/README.md

 **A**: Again, use the built-in GitHub [issue tracker](https://github.com/rafaelcp/Open-Mega-Engine/issues).
 Better yet, implement your ideas and send a [pull request](https://github.com/rafaelcp/Open-Mega-Engine/pulls).

+**Q**: The HTML5 demo is outdated!

+**A**: There is no intention to keep it updated with every code update.
+The demo is updated only after major code updates.

 # Guidelines for Contribution
 - Everything that can be found in MM 1-10 is welcome (mechanics, weapons, bosses, 8-bit resources, etc.)
 - Features not present in *every* game should be made optional (include a boolean variable set to false by default) (e.g., start charging while sliding, shop, initial stage, etc.)
 - Features not present in *any* game will be discussed by the contributors, but should be optional anyway
 - Original content won't be added.
 This is left for individual games.
 - Solve any merge conflicts
+- If you propose a new feature, be prepared to be assigned to it
+- If you don't work on your assignments for more than 30 days, they may get closed

 # Goals
 - Ideally, the engine should be an empty game, and levels, weapons and bosses (from examples or created by the user) should be added by the user according to his individual game